TakuikaNinja/FC-DiskBASIC/README.md

 The following steps are used to save BASIC programs to disk:
 1. Create a program in Disk BASIC.
     1. Entering `NEW` will *erase* the current program, which allows save data to be wiped.
-2. Soft-reset the system by pressing the console's reset button, or by entering `CALL &HEE24` (the FDS BIOS reset handler).
+2. Soft-reset the system by pressing the console's reset button, or by entering `CALL &HC400` (Disk BASIC's reset handler).
 3. Enter `POKE &H102,0`, then swap to the save utility.
 4. Soft-reset the system a second time.
 This will load the save utility while preserving the data to be saved.
 5. Following the prompts in the save utility, eject the disk, then swap back to Disk BASIC.
 Wait while the data is saved onto disk.